 "I'm not a narc," I said.
 "I hate police and laws.
 Give me some cocaine and I'll prove it."

 "There's only one way to prove you're one of us," one of the ravers said.
 He put a tape that said "Prince - Camille" in his boombox and told me to dance.

 The only dance moves I knew were the ones teenagers did in the Friday the 13th movies just before getting killed.
-I started performing them and the ravers seemed impressed, but then in an instance of life imitating Friday the 13th I turned around and saw something horrible: Lana, who put me in a full nelson and dragged me back to the counter.
+I started performing them and the ravers seemed impressed.
+But then, in an instance of life imitating Friday the 13th, I turned around and saw something horrible.
+It was Lana, who put me in a full nelson and dragged me back to the counter.

 At 11:00, after the ravers had left, I decided to sneak out of the store - there was no way I was missing the Alf marathon; if I got fired, so be it.
 But when I tried to open the door it was locked.